oklm-wsh/Farfadet/README.md

   | `O of (string * t) list ]
 ```

-You can write something with Faraday, like that:
+You could write an encoder function with Faraday, like this:

 ```ocaml
 let rec write_json enc = function